LycheeOrg/Lychee-front/README.md

 # Lychee-front

+## With the release of Lychee v5 we moved to a full TALL stack (Tailwind, Alpine, Livewire, Laravel).
+As a consequence this repository is now READ ONLY.

 **This repository contains the source of the JS frontend in order to allow its use with different backends.**

 [![Build Status](https://github.com/LycheeOrg/Lychee-front/workflows/Node.js%20CI/badge.svg?branch=master)](https://github.com/LycheeOrg/Lychee-front/actions?query=workflow%3A%22Node.js+CI%22)